Foso/Ktorfit/docs/quick-start.md

 }
 ```

-!!! info

-    The return type String will return the response text.
-When you want directly parse the response into a class you need to add a JSON,XML, etc. converter to Ktor

 Now we add a function that will be used to make our request.
 The @GET annotation will tell Ktorfit that this a GET request.
 The value of @GET is the relative URL path that will be appended to the base url which we set later.

 An interface used for Ktorfit needs to have a HTTP method annotation on every function.
 Because Ktor relies on Coroutines by default your functions need to have the **suspend** modifier.
 Alternatively you can use [#Flow](./suspendresponseconverter.md#flow) or [Call](./suspendresponseconverter.md#call)

+!!! info

+    The return type String will return the response text.
+When you want directly parse the response into a class you need to add a JSON,XML, etc. converter to Ktor

 ```kotlin
 val ktorfit = Ktorfit.Builder().baseUrl("https://swapi.dev/api/").build()
 val exampleApi = ktorfit.create<ExampleApi>()
 ```

-Next we need to create a Ktorfit object, in the constructor we set the base url.
+Next we use the Ktorfit builder to create a Ktorfit instance, and set the base url .
 We can then use the **create()** function to receive an implementation of the wanted type.

 ```kotlin